NikRadi/minic/README.md

 # minic

-A c compiler written in c.
-The purpose of the compiler is educational.
+A c compiler that will (hopefully) be able to compile itself.

+minic compiles into NASM assembly, which can be linked by the MSVC linker.
+The generated assembly code is horrible but works.
+I will add an optimizing step sometime in the future.